 - NO-FREEZE TOFU OPTION.
 Drain and press extra-firm or firm tofu.

 - Cut the tofu into bite-sized cubes.
 Set aside.

-- Steam the broccoli florets.
-Add ½ inch water to a pot or saucepan over medium heat.
-Once water is boiling, add the broccoli florets and cover the pot.
+- Add ½ inch water to a pot or saucepan over medium heat.
+Once water is at a simmer, add the broccoli florets and cover the pot.
 Steam for 4-5 minutes until fork-tender.
-Set aside.
+Drain and set aside.

 - Start with a frozen block of tofu.
 Freezing the tofu will yield a much chewier texture.
 Additionally, you’ll be able to get more of the water out, which helps bring more of the sauce in.